-All students are required when entering for each session to report at the office of the Secretary, 102 Law Building, in person and enroll.
+All students are required when entering for each session to report at the office of the Registrar, located in the legal building, Lombard and Greene Streets, in person and enroll.
+Each student will receive a Class Card, stating his registration and payment of fees.
+This card will be necessary in order to obtain admission to the lectures.
 The date of enrollment for each session will be noted, and names not upon the register will not be placed upon the class rolls.
 The stipulated period of attendance upon the Law School for the purpose of graduation, and for insertion in the certificate required to take the examination for admission to the bar before the State Board of Law Examiners, will be calculated from the register, and the class rolls made therefrom.